We created a child support calculator to help you determine how much you can expect to receive or pay in child support in Wisconsin.

 If you are partially responsible for your child’s care, including feeding and clothing them, you may not have to pay the full amount of child support based on the guidelines above.
 Instead, your amount might be adjusted to meet the needs of your child.

 For example, your child might spend a more even amount of time between homes, especially if you live close enough that they can stay at the same school.
 If your expenses are split exactly evenly, you may not have to pay child support at all.

 While it’s rare that both parents spend exactly equal time, money, and energy on their child, you may need to look at the amount of time you spend with your child and your Wisconsin custody arrangement.
 The amount you pay could vary if you’re actively involved in your child’s life, so you may need an attorney to help you determine how much your child support should really be worth.

 Understanding how much you should pay for child support isn’t as simple as it could be.
 While there are specific guidelines for child support in Wisconsin, these guidelines can vary based on your unique situation and your custody rules.
 It is best you have a child support lawyer on your side when you’re calculating child support in Wisconsin.
 Our attorneys understand how difficult custody battles and support calculations can be, so we’ll help you find the right answers for your case.

-Reach out for a free consultation today where we’ll discuss your child support situation and what you should owe or receive.
+Reach out for a 100% confidential consultation today where we’ll discuss your child support situation and what you should owe or receive.
 Get started by calling 414-453-0800 or by completing the online form below.